-- Prior to starting this program the student must show proof of a clear criminal background check. - Program begins Fall Semester only - All courses in Respiratory Care must be completed within a five-year period. - A successful passing score on both the Registry Written and the Clinical Simulation Self-Assessment Examinations is required to receive a two-year Certificate of Completion from the RRT Program.
-Failure to pass the exam will require enrollment in RESP 927X4, Advanced Practitioner Examinations: Review and Seminar in the upcoming summer session. - CHEM 101 is also required for the certificate of completion. - All courses applied to the A.S.
+- Prior to starting this program the student must show proof of a clear criminal background check. - Program begins Fall Semester only - All courses in Respiratory Care must be completed within a five-year period. - Successful passing scores on both the Registry Written and the Clinical Simulation Self-Assessment Examinations are required to receive a two-year Certificate of Completion from the RRT Program.
+Failure to pass the exams will require reenrollment in RESP 207 and successful passing scores on the second attempt of the Registry Written and the Clinical Simulation Self-Assessment Examinations. - CHEM 101 is also required for the certificate of completion. - All courses applied to the A.S.
 Degree in Respiratory Care and the Registered Respiratory Therapist Certificate must be completed with a grade of "C" or higher. - The A.S.
 Degree in Respiratory Care must be awarded before the awarding of the Registered Respiratory Therapist Certificate of Completion.

-050 INTRODUCTION TO RESPIRATORY CARE
+050 INTRODUCTION TO RESPIRATORY CARE 2 UNITS